Claude Code multiple agent systems: Complete 2026 guide

 Only assign tasks within the agent's wheelhouse.
 Don't ask your debugger to write new features or your system architect to fix typos.

-Fresh context windows per agent prevent the token bloat that cripples single-agent approaches at scale.
-A subagent handling test execution might see 50,000 characters of test output.
+Fresh context windows per teammate prevent the token bloat that cripples single-agent approaches at scale.
+A teammate handling test execution might see 50,000 characters of test output.
 In a single-agent system, all that output clutters the main conversation.
-In Swarms, it stays contained in the test agent's context while only the summary returns to the team lead.
+With agent teams, it stays contained in that teammate's context.
+Anthropic recommends starting with 3 to 5 teammates for most workflows, since coordination overhead and token cost both climb with team size.
+You can also wire up Claude Code hooks so a teammate can't mark a task done until it clears your checks.

 The community debate